madarahr/Cryptocurrencies/README.md

 #### Clustering Cryptocurrencies Using K-Means
-AN elbow curve is created to provide a means to determine the number of K means and providing a predicted cluster.
+An elbow curve is created to provide a means to determine the number of K means and providing a predicted cluster.

 ![](Images/K-Mean.png)
 ![](Images/PCS.png)